 Welwyn Festival – Open Gardens

-The Fernery was open in the summer of 2017, 2018 and 2019 and in early September 2021.
+The Fernery was open in the summer of 2017, 2018 and 2019, 2021 and 2022.
 This produced a welcome source of income from the sale of refreshments.
 (An agreed proportion of the ‘gate moneys’ were for the direct benefit of local charities that the Welwyn Festival Committee support).

 Talks to Horticultural and related Societies and Groups

 By invitation, we regularly give illustrated talks that produce a welcome income.
-Although curtailed at the start of the Covid-19 lockdown, we do have a fresh series of engagements confirmed for late in 2021 and in 2022.
+Although curtailed at the start of the Covid-19 lockdown, engagements re-commenced in the Autumn of 2022 and dates are being confirmed for talks in 2023.

 Become a Benefactor?

-You too can contribute by making an online donation to:
+You can contribute today by making an online donation to:

 Friends of Danesbury Fernery (FODF)